etiennebr/rstdocs/Applications/Image Manipulation/SplitImage.rst

 +-------------+--------------------------+----------------------------------+

 - **Input Image:** Input multiband image filename.

-- **Output Image:** Output filename that will be used to get the prefix and the extension of the output images to write
+- **Output Image:** Output filename that will be used to get the prefix and the extension of the output images to write.

-- **Available RAM (Mb):** Available memory for processing (in MB)
+- **Available RAM (Mb):** Available memory for processing (in MB).

-- **Load otb application from xml file:** Load otb application from xml file
+- **Load otb application from xml file:** Load otb application from xml file.

-- **Save otb application to xml file:** Save otb application to xml file
+- **Save otb application to xml file:** Save otb application to xml file.

 Example